-MAJOR CORRUPTION: Met Police officer was mole for organised crime gang and helped move £5m of illicit cash including to Dubai
+EXCLUSIVE: First picture of Met Police officer who was mole for organised crime gang and helped move £5m of illicit cash including to Dubai

 - By JON AUSTIN

-Neil Sinclair, 62, was jailed at Southwark Crown Court after he pleaded guilty in June to three counts of misconduct in public office and two counts of entering into an arrangement to facilitate the acquisition, retention, use or control of criminal property by or on behalf of another person.
+Neil Sinclair, 62, was jailed at Southwark Crown Court on Friday, October 21 2025, after he pleaded guilty in June to three counts of misconduct in public office and two counts of entering into an arrangement to facilitate the acquisition, retention, use or control of criminal property by or on behalf of another person.

-It followed an investigation directed by the Independent Office for Police Conduct (IOPC).
+It followed a Met Police counter corruption probe directed by the Independent Office for Police Conduct (IOPC).

 Sinclair retired from the force in 2017 after starting there in 2006 and returned as police staff in January 2019.

-Prior to his guilty pleas, the former officer had faced trial alongside five other men and a woman, none of them police officers, who were charged with various offences including entering into an arrangement to facilitate the acquisition, retention, use or control of criminal property by or on behalf of another person.
-Mr Sinclair was dismissed from Met Police in October 2021.
+Prior to his guilty pleas, the former officer had faced trial alongside six other men and a woman, none of them police officers, who were charged with various offences including entering into an arrangement to facilitate the acquisition, retention, use or control of criminal property by or on behalf of another person.
+Mr Sinclair was dismissed from Met Police in October 2021, for inappropriately carrying Met issue police batons in his vehicle when arrested.

 IOPC Director Amanda Rowe said: “The offending by Neil Sinclair, spanning several years, was a deliberate and prolonged pattern of criminal behaviour.